girl-code-tech/face-detection/README.md

 # face-detection with deep learning
+Face detection is a computer technology being used in a variety of applications that identifies human faces in digital images.
+Face detection also refers to the psychological process by which humans locate and attend to faces in a visual scene.
+We use feature based approach, it is first trained as a classifier and then used to differentiate between facial and non-facial regions.

 **Face Detection**: The very first task we perform is detecting faces in the image or video stream

 **Feature Extraction**: Using face embeddings to extract the features out of the face.
 A neural network gets an image of the person’s face as input and provides a vector to represents the most important features of a face as an output.
 In ML, that vector is called embedding and thus we call this vector as face embedding.